UAM: A Unified Attention-Mamba Backbone of Multimodal Framework for Tumor Cell Classification: Experiments

 \subsection{Experiment Settings}

 \textbf{Datasets.} We evaluated our model based on three cancer datasets, including WSSS4LUAD~\cite{wsss4luad}, IGNITE~\cite{IGNITE}, and TCGA~\cite{TCGA_LUAD}.
 The WSSS4LUAD dataset includes $309$ H\&E patches and corresponding annotated masks (i.e., tumor or non-tumor), with a resolution of $1024 \times 1024$.
 The IGNITE dataset includes $406$ H\&E patches with the same resolutions, and its annotations are generated from both machine and experts.
 The TCGA dataset contains 848 selected H\&E normal tissue patches to balance the distribution of class labels in WSSSLUAD and IGNITE datasets.
-For the cell classification task, cell radiomics data need to be generated from the corresponding image datasets.
-As shown in Section~\ref{sec:intro} and Figure~\ref{fig:first_frame}, the cell-level radiomic features were extracted from H\&E images using the cell masks generated by ClinSegAI~\cite{clinsegai}, with the PyRadiomics package (v3.1.0)~\cite{pyradiomics} in Python.
-The extracted features encompassed shape-based metrics, first-order intensity statistics, and texture descriptors.
-More details about data preparation can be found in our \textit{Supplemental Material}.
 Specifically, the WSSS4LUAD dataset contained 153,702 cells, the IGNITE dataset included 349,882 cells, and the TCGA dataset comprised 112,001 cells.
 Except for cross-validation, we divided the four datasets into training and testing sets using an 8:2 ratio, ensuring the split is performed based on distinct individuals.

 \textbf{Implementation Details.} During training, the number of UAM blocks and other baseline modules was set to 4, with additional details provided in the ablation studies.
-The batch size was 64 for the cell radiomics data and 4 for the multimodal framework.
+The batch size was set to 4.
 The AdamW optimizer~\cite{adamw} was employed with a learning rate $1\times 10^{-4}$.
 All experiments were conducted on a single NVIDIA RTX A6000 GPU with 49 GB of memory.